whateverforever/zettelcon/Readme.md

 optional arguments:
   -h, --help            show this help message and exit -f FOLDER, --folder FOLDER
                         Path to folder with all the zettels in it.
-Defaults to current directory.
   -s SUFFIX, --suffix SUFFIX
                         Suffix for the files to consider.
 Defaults to .md -c, --clear-backlinks